FurqanDar/DataScience-MachineLearning-Portfolio/README.md

 This repository is a collection of prototypical data science problems, with an emphasis on business-related problems and their canonical solutions.

+1. [Churn prediction](TelcoCustomerChurn/README.md).
+We analyze Telecom customer data, from Kaggle, to identify key drivers for churn, and customers with the highest risk.
+With the trained models, we can give specific retention driving solutions, and predict the ROI for a targeted ads/deals campaign.
-1. [Iris Dataset](Iris_DataSet/README.md).
+2. [Iris Dataset](Iris_DataSet/README.md).
 We look at the classical iris dataset problem.
 Rather than strictly treating it as a classification problem, we use a semi-supervised clustering analysis to predict iris species.
 Performing dimensional reduction with PCA, furthermore, then allows us to use only two features to reliably predict the class.
-2. [Churn prediction](TelcoCustomerChurn/README.md).
-We analyze Telecom customer data, from Kaggle, to identify key drivers for churn, and customers with the highest risk.
-With the trained models, we can give specific retention driving solutions, and predict the ROI for a targeted ads/deals campaign.
+Note that this project is more in the style of a walkthrough/tutorial, rather than a terse business document.